shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ### Server Rendering and Client Rendering Components

-If server rendering is enabled, the component will be registered for the usage both on server and client rendering.
-In order to have separate definitions for client and server rendering, name the components files as `Component_Name.server.jsx` and `Component_Name.client.jsx`.
-During the server rendering, the `Component_Name.server.jsx` definition will be used, and for client rendering, `Component_Name.client.jsx` file will be used.
+If server rendering is enabled, the component will be registered for usage both in server and client rendering.
+In order to have separate definitions for client and server rendering, name the component files as `Component_Name.server.jsx` and `Component_Name.client.jsx`.
+The `Component_Name.server.jsx` file will be used for server rendering, and the `Component_Name.client.jsx` file for client rendering.
+If you don't want the component to be rendered on server, you should only have the `Component_Name.client.jsx` file.

-*Note: If specifying separate definitions for client and server rendering, please ensue to delete the generalized `Component_Name.jsx` file.*
+*Note: If specifying separate definitions for client and server rendering, please make sure to delete the generalized `Component_Name.jsx` file.*

 ### Using Automated Bundle Generation Feature with already defined packs